Leverage efficiency: Discussion

-We do not consider our arguments specific to financial markets.
-They are relevant also to other regularly traded assets and commodities, related even to such basic needs as food and shelter, such as the price of wheat or apartments in Manhattan.
+We do not consider our arguments specific to traditional financial markets, as demonstrated by their surprising applicability to BTC.
+They are relevant also to other regularly traded assets and commodities, related even to such basic needs as food and shelter.
 They are relevant to macroeconomic decisions.
-Indeed, the same type of dynamics -- multiplicative growth with fluctuations -- is at work in many other systems. \Eref{motion} is commonly used to describe the growth of populations in ecology \citep{LewontinCohen1969} or the early spread of a disease in epidemiology \citep{DaleyGani1999}.
+Indeed, the same type of dynamics -- multiplicative growth with fluctuations -- is at work in many other systems. \Eref{motion} has been used to describe the growth of populations in ecology \citep{LewontinCohen1969}, the early spread of a disease in epidemiology \citep{DaleyGani1999}, and as the basis for the evolution of cooperation \citep{PetersAdamou2015a}.

 We have argued that $0\leq \loptr\leq 1$ is a natural attractor for an economic or market system, with the end points of the interval being sticky.
-Worryingly in the aftermath of the financial crisis of 2008, we note that the sticky $\loptr=0$ may correspond to a Depression: in this case there is no incentive to invest and to take risks.
-The aim of economic policy may be viewed as creating conditions where $\loptr$ for the entire economy is within $0\leq \loptr\leq 1$ and close to the upper bound.
+We note that a sticky $\loptr=0$ may correspond to a depression, in which there is no incentive to invest and to take risks.
+The aim of economic policy may be viewed as creating conditions where $\loptr$ for the entire economy is close to one.